 To login you need a username and password; the username will be either the same as your SSO username (e.g

 abcd1234 ) or provided to you by NSMS if you are external to the University (and generally have the form

 nsmsXXXX).
 For University members, the password is your NSMS password, which can be reset by visiting the password reset page.
 Please note, you will first need to authenticate yourself using your SSO username and password, after which you will be able to update your NSMS account password.
 Your account will expire in line with your University card.
-People external to the University will have to contact NSMS for their passwords, and you should note that your account accounts will need to be validated once a year.
+People external to the University will need to provide UPST with their public SSH key, e.g. ~/.ssh/id_rsa.pub.